HL7/crmi-ig/input/pages/distribution.md

 3. Questionnaire, ActivityDefinition, PlanDefinition, Library, Measure
 4. ObservationDefinition, SpecimenDefinition, MedicationKnowledge, etc...

-NOTE: To recreate the contents of a FHIR Package, the `$package` operation could be called on the `ImplementationGuide` resource with appropriate parameters to only include local resources defined in the package, e.g., `packageOnly` set to `true`.
+NOTE: To recreate the contents of a FHIR Package, the `$package` operation could be called on the `ImplementationGuide` resource with appropriate parameters to only include local resources defined in the package (i.e. `packageOnly` set to `true`).

 ### Dependency Tracing